 Members underwrite more than a third of our conservation work each year and thus play a major role in safeguarding and enhancing Vermont’s vital rural landscape.
 Members receive news updates and invitations to events.
 They have the opportunity to become deeply informed about conservation issues and the right to elect our Board of Trustees.
 Join us by becoming a member today!
-Cara Gauthier is our Membership Coordinator.
-You can call her at (802) 262-1222.
+Please contact Jane Coffey with membership questions.
+You can call her at (802) 262-1201.

 By giving appreciated securities you can avoid paying capital gains taxes, receive a tax deduction on the full value of the gift, and support the Vermont Land Trust at a lower cost to you than if you made a cash gift.
-See our simple Instructions for donating securities, or call Jane Coffey at (802) 262-1204
+To get started, we have a new online tool that allows you to transfer your stocks directly to VLT.

 Give from your IRA